codingneverends/cardgame/README.md

 A varient of Rummy.

-Web Multiplayer buld with React and FireBase.
+Web Multiplayer buld with React and FireBase .

 Game is up - https://setbycne.web.app/